fbpx

 Who can participate?

-Our league is open to boys and girls from pre-K to 3rd grade.
+Our league is open to boys and girls from preschool to 2nd grade.

 Who are the coaches?